How to Hold a Panda in Chengdu Panda Park, China

-Here’s a google map to easy your worried mind…
+Here’s a google map to ease your worried mind:

 Chengdu panda holding is suspended BUT good news, it’s still possible nearby at another base – the Dujiangyan Panda Base, although the time has been cut to 30 seconds, and it all must be booked in advance, ideally two weeks in advance.

-Here is the new map you need, for the only centre in the world that you can now hold pandas, take a bus/taxi to Dujiangyan City.
+Here is the new map you need, for the only center in the world where you can now hold pandas, take a bus/taxi to Dujiangyan City.

 NOTE: You need a letter from your doctor saying you’re fit and healthy too.
 This is not a professional tourism spot like Chengdu, so there are a few hoops to jump through.